 IV.
 Filing an Objection to a Proposed Name

-Objections based on criterion #3 and/or criterion #4 must be filed in writing with NAR’s Member Policy Department.
+Objections based on criterion #3 and/or criterion #4 must be filed in writing with NAR’s Member Experience team.
 Written objections must be filed within sixty (60) days of the date the notice is mailed or transmitted by the National Association.
 NAR staff shall provide a copy to the Chairman of the Membership Policy and Board Jurisdiction Committee.
 The written objection shall set forth in reasonable detail the bases upon which the association alleges that the application is not consistent with criterion #3 and/or criterion #4 and should include documents or other evidence upon which the objecting association intends to rely in any hearing by the National Association.
 Written objections should contain only that information relevant to the National Association’s consideration of the dispute, and shall be limited to no more than thirty (30) pages (including supporting documentation).
 The written materials should speak to the name criteria, as this is the criteria utilized by hearing panels in considering name disputes.
 Parties to the dispute should make every effort to avoid submitting information that is extraneous or irrelevant.
 Geographic maps may be submitted, but must be of a size that can be reproduced.

 *The comment period shall be reduced to 30-days in instances where objections to a name application are filed and the applicant association withdraws its request and submits a new application.